Alessandro1103/obsidian/Vault1/Zettelkasten/Causal Graphs.md

 ![[Pasted image 20231209172659.png|400]]

+## Example result

 Lemma of **Decomposition**: You can decompose an FDR planning task into two smaller tasks that have no interactions, and then solve each of those tasks optimally, you can always combine the solutions of those tasks to find an optimal solution to the original task

-Consider a leaf vertex v in the conflict graph CG(Π) of an FDR planning task Π. This means that v is not connected to any other vertices in the conflict graph, which suggests that v does not interact with any other variables in the task.
+Consider a leaf vertex v in the conflict graph CG(\prod) of an FDR planning task \prod.
+This means that v is not connected to any other vertices in the conflict graph, which suggests that v does not interact with any other variables in the task.
 Furthermore, since G(v) is undefined, this implies that v does not have any specific goal or purpose.
 In other words, v's state is not relevant to the overall goal of the planning task.
-Based on these observations, we can simplify Π by removing v from the task.
-This modified task, which is denoted by Π0, still contains all the actions and variables that are relevant to achieving the goal of the task.
-Any (optimal) plan for \prod is an (optimal) plan for Π
+Based on these observations, we can simplify $\prod$ by removing v from the task.
+This modified task, which is denoted by $\prod'$, still contains all the actions and variables that are relevant to achieving the goal of the task.
+Any (optimal) plan for $\prod'$ is an (optimal) plan for $\prod$

 ---
 # References